 The water balance for the Project will include water conservation or recycling measures that are technically and economically feasible for implementation as part of the Project.
 It is expected that groundwater will be used as a potable water supply for the Project.
 The water supply wells will be located and used such that the wells are sustainable.
 Pumping tests will be completed on any water installed supply wells to estimate safe yields.
-A Water Supply Source Assessment will be undertaken if the volume of groundwater to be used is greater than 50 m3 per day.
+A Water Supply Source Assessment will be undertaken if the capacity of the water supply required for the Project is greater than 50 m3 per day.
 A groundwater monitoring and management plan would be developed as applicable and appropriate.